paul-hammant/tbd/content/deciding-factors/index.md

 ## Iteration length

 Different Agile teams focus on different iteration lengths.
 Some teams work at three-week iterations, some two, and some one.
-Some teams do not have an iteration at all - particularly ones doing Continuous Delivery.
+Some teams do not have an iteration at all - particularly teams doing Continuous Delivery.

 If you are on a four week, or more iteration length, and each of those four weeks varies with proximity to the release and cannot change that you may be in a bind.
-You may be able follow the tenants of Trunk Based Development, benefit from a Continuous Integration daemon (as all branching models can), but you are not doing to be able to get all the way to Continuous Delivery (or Continuous Deployment).
+You may be able to follow the tenants of Trunk Based Development, benefit from a Continuous Integration daemon (as all branching models can), but you are not doing to be able to get all the way to Continuous Delivery (or Continuous Deployment).